 Patch

-IoT product for homegrowers and farmers — environmental data, device orchestration, and UX grounded in real workflows.
-IoT, blockchain, supply-chain traceability, and edge engineering in one internal build.
+IoT product for homegrowers and farmers - environmental data, device orchestration, and UX grounded in real workflows.
+Edge engineering, blockchain identity, and supply-chain traceability for a product company we partner with end to end.

 The Challenge